marc-szymkowiak/CCSysInfo/README.md

 # CCInfoDemo
-## Just a quick demonstation of how to use configcats' feature flags to control features in an application
+## Just a quick demonstation of how to use the ConfigCat feature flags to control features in an application

-### By activating the set flag on the ConfigCats dashboard, you can enable the network information view:
+### By activating the set flag on the ConfigCat dashboard, you can enable the network information view:
 <img width="852" alt="Screenshot 2022-06-14 at 23 47 19" src="https://user-images.githubusercontent.com/57388720/173697559-13c3fa5c-d3e4-4c50-8249-2a5860e44bc8.png">